 A conference week entitled “Spirit of Healing” was on offer at the Findhorn Foundation in April 2004 for £565.
 The “focaliser” was here William Bloom, the alternative therapist associated with the London venture called Alternatives.
 In economic terms, an equivalent achievement was a weekend event in May 2004 called “The Power of Now,” costing £255.
 That workshop featured Eckhart Tolle, a new age celebrity in present-centredness who was here credited in terms of: “Experience firsthand what has been called the ‘awakened state’ through the intense conscious presence of the teacher.”
 This assertion featured in the half-yearly Courses and Workshops brochure of the Findhorn Foundation (May-October 2004, p.
 27).

 Tolle became popular in America as a result of his book The Power of Now (1999), which is sub-titled A Guide to Spiritual Enlightenment.
-He claims an inner transformation, and his bestseller is backed up by numerous “audio books” in the new age commercial trend.
+He claims an inner transformation.
+His bestseller is backed up by numerous “audio books” in the new age commercial trend.
 He consented to a commercial interview with the American guru Andrew Cohen, another claimant to enlightenment who has been the target of stronger criticisms (see 14.6).
 That interview occurred in the pages of the Cohen magazine What is Enlightenment?
-Ex-devotees of Cohen say that the title question has still not been answered in the commercial periodical.
+Ex-devotees of Cohen say that the title question was never realistically answered in the commercial periodical.

 The autumn 2004 conference at the Findhorn Foundation cost £570 for a week.
 This was entitled “Connectivity and Synchronicity: Building a Global Culture of Peace.”
 The peace talk is notorious amongst critics, despite the UNIPAZ auspices (and UNESCO associations) of Pierre Weil, a major Findhorn Foundation supporter (see article 10 on this website) who was listed as a speaker for this conference.
 Suppression of dissidents under the cover of peace talk is one tactic of commercial sustainability and neo-Jungian lore.
 The inability to heal basic rifts and to confront ethical issues is contagious even in bureaucratic sectors such as UNESCO, who are sometimes incapable of due responses on relevant matters pertaining to official endorsement of discrepancies.
 See Letter_of_Kate_Thomas_to_UNESCO.
 See also 13.10 and 13.21 below.